jads1788/quickstarter/README.md

-# An Analysis of Kickstarter Campaigns
+# An Analysis of Quickstarter Campaigns
 Research and Analysis of Kickstarter Campaigns data with the purpose of discovering hidden trends and emphasizing in the theater/play category.

 Prepared for Louise by JADS1788